varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-4-dir/rl.md

 ````

-There are multiple strategies to solve the Binary Bernoulli bandit problem described in {prf:ref}`defn-multi-arm-bernoulli-bandit-problem`:
+There are multiple heuristic strategies to solve the Binary Bernoulli bandit problem described in {prf:ref}`defn-multi-arm-bernoulli-bandit-problem`:

-* An obvious (but naive) approach is to allocate a fixed fraction $\epsilon$ of the time steps in the time horizon to explore purely random actions.
-In contrast, in the remaining periods, only successful actions are chosen (exploitation).
-This strategy is the $\epsilon$-greedy exploration method.
-* On the other hand, [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling) which is shown in {prf:ref}`algo-thompson-sampling` consists of choosing the action that maximizes the expected reward with respect to a randomly drawn belief, where the belief distribution follows a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
+* [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling) which is shown in {prf:ref}`algo-thompson-sampling` consists of choosing the action that maximizes the expected reward with respect to a randomly drawn belief, where the belief distribution follows a [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).

 ```{prf:algorithm} Thompson-sampling
 :label: algo-thompson-sampling